ZJUVAI/zjuvai.github.io/content/authors/bopan/_index.md

 ---
 # Display name
-name: Yuefan Zhou
+name: Bo Pan

-index: 10
+index: 2022

 # Username (this should match the folder name)
 authors:
-  - yuefanzhou
+  - bopan

 # Is this the primary user of the site?
 superuser: true